There is something magical about Jodhpur. I knew that when I first set foot here

 It is said that at the time of Independence, Jodhpur was so prosperous that it was slated to be the capital of the new state of Rajputana in the Union of India.
 However, because of its distance from Delhi, and assorted political factors, it lost out to Jaipur.

 Jodhpur is Rajasthan’s second largest city.
 The Old City that lends it the name Blue City is to the north, around the Mehrangarh Fort.
-It opens up into what is now the main city via the Sojati Gate and the Jalori Gate in the southern walls of the fort.
 The original capital of Mandore lies to the north of the town.
 The Station Road is the hub of all activity.
-A good place for shopping, it has a number of budget hotels and several travel agencies.
-The Station Road leads on to the Sojati Gate and Nai Sarak areas, which are the important commercial hubs.
+A good place for shopping, it has several budget hotels and travel agencies.
 The airport is situated near Ratanada, 6km from the main town.

 Umaid Bhawan Palace

-Location To the east of the town, adjacent to the cantonment Museum entry Indians ₹30; Foreigners ₹100 Timings 9.00am–5.00pm Photography Not allowed
+Location East of the town, adjacent to the cantonment Museum entry Indians ₹30; Foreigners ₹100 Timings 9.00am– 5.00pm Photography Not allowed

 The Zenana Mahal and the Phool Mahal have frescoes and stained glass.
 If you want to pick up souvenirs, the museum gift shop has designer items as well as stalls run by local craftspersons.

-When you’re done with the museum, turn left and take a 500m walk past the Chamunda Mata Temple to catch wonderful views of the Old City.
-Return to the right of the museum to exit the fort via Loha Pol, where you can see handprints of Raja Man Singh’s widows, who committed sati in 1843.
+When you’re done with the museum, turn left and take a short walk past the Chamunda Mata Temple to catch wonderful views of the Old City.
+Exit the fort via Loha Pol, where you can see handprints of Raja Man Singh’s widows, who committed sati in 1843.
 On your way down you’ll pass Rao Jodha Ka Phalsa, where folk musicians will greet you.
 This used to be the last point of the old fort in the times of Rao Jodha.
 Walk past Fateh Pol and turn right for Jai Pol to exit the fort.
 To get to the Old City go straight down from Fateh Pol.

-This is a beautiful marble cenotaph built by Sardar Singhji in the memory of his father, Maharaja Jaswant Singh II, who ruled over Marwar in the latter part of the 19th century.
+This is a marble cenotaph that was built by Sardar Singhji in the memory of his father, Maharaja Jaswant Singh II, who ruled over Marwar in the latter part of the 19th century.
 Jaswant Singh tried to set up a welfare state and was known for his reform measures.
-The grounds around it became the crematorium for subsequent rulers.
+The grounds became the crematoria for subsequent rulers.

-The erstwhile capital of Marwar, Mandore lies on the outskirts of Jodhpur, about 9km north of the main city.
-The Mandore Gardens today are better known for the cenotaphs of the former rulers, built not in the style of chhatris, but like temples.
+Mandore, the erstwhile capital of Marwar, lies on the outskirts of Jodhpur, about 9km north of the main city.
+The Mandore Gardens today are better known for the cenotaphs of the former rulers, built not as chhatris but like temples.
 The Hall of Heroes and the Shrine of the Three Hundred Million Gods here are worth a dekko.
-Further ahead lie the ruins of the abandoned Mandore City, which today serve as the stage for a number of cultural programmes.
+Further on lie the ruins of the abandoned Mandore City, which today serve as the stage for a number of cultural programmes.
 Also at Mandore is a temple dedicated to Mirabai.

 The Chokelao Mahal Terrace is an evening restaurant at the Mehrangarh Fort.
-You can enjoy a beautiful view of the lit up city as you enjoy a traditional Rajasthani thali on the ramparts.
-The non-vegetarian thali is highly recommended.
-Booking in advance is mandatory to get a table.
+The tables are laid out on the ramparts, and you can enjoy a beautiful view of the lit-up city as you enjoy a traditional Rajasthani thali.
+Remember that it is better to book in advance because you may not be able to get a table otherwise.

 STD code 0291

-Air Jodhpur Airport is connected to Delhi, Mumbai, Jaipur and Udaipur
+Air Jodhpur Airport, connected to Delhi, Mumbai, Jaipur and Udaipur

-Road Travellers from Delhi should turn off NH48 on to NH25 at Beawar.
-At Bar, turn right onto NH112 for Jodhpur via Nimaj
+Road Travellers from Delhi should turn off NH8 on to NH14 at Beawar.
+At Bar, turn right onto NH112 to Jodhpur via Nimaj Bus Plenty of buses connect Jodhpur with in-state cities like Jaipur